-In Ghana, there are several different banks which offer banking services in a bid to satisfy customer demands.
+In Ghana, there are several banks which offer banking services in a bid to satisfy customer demands.
 Here’s how to open a savings account with any Ghanian bank of your choice.

 See Also: How To Open a Corporate Account in Ghana